LaminJuwara/laminjuwara.github.io/data/cv.md

-My name is Lamin Juwara.
-I am second year student in the biostatistic program at McGill  working on privacy preserving data analysis under the supervisions of  [Dr Paramita Saha-Chaudhuri](https://sites.google.com/site/paramitasaharesearch/) and [Dr Alexandra M Schmidt](http://alex-schmidt.research.mcgill.ca/).
-Prior to mcgill, I studied at [AIMS](https://www.aims.ac.za/en/home)- Stellenbosch University (MSc Mathematics) under the supervision of [Dr Wilfred Ndifon](https://scholar.google.com/citations?user=T7leliwAAAAJ&hl=en) and the Kwame Nkrumah University of Science and Tech, Ghana (BSc Mathematics).
+I am a PhD student in Quantitative Life Sciences at McGill.
+I'm co-advised by [Dr Paramita Saha-Chaudhuri](https://sites.google.com/site/paramitasaharesearch/) and Dr Ana Velly.
+The focus of my PhD research is validation of novel biomarkers for Parkinson’s disease.
+My MSc training was on privacy preserving data analysis (at the department of Biostatistics) under the supervisions of  Dr Paramita Saha-Chaudhuri and [Dr Alexandra M Schmidt](http://alex-schmidt.research.mcgill.ca/).
+Prior to mcgill, I studied at [AIMS](https://www.aims.ac.za/en/home)- Stellenbosch University (MSc Mathematics) under the supervision of [Dr Wilfred Ndifon](https://ndifongroup.org/) and the Kwame Nkrumah University of Science and Tech, Ghana (BSc Mathematics).

 <table class="table table-hover">
   <tr>